Shmerke Kaczerginski: Second World War

 After the Soviet invasion of Poland, Kaczerginski moved to Białystok in order to volunteer for the Red Army, returning to Vilna in June 1940.
 Working with various Jewish writers organisations, his initial enthusiasm for the Soviet cause was soured by the shutting or censoring of many newspapers and publishing organisations, along with the arrest of Zalman Reisen and other members of the Yiddish community.
 Following Operation Barbarossa Vilna was occupied by Nazi Germany and the local Jewish community shot or rounded up and sent to camps or ghettos.
 Kaczerginski managed to avoid capture until 1942 by posing as a deaf and mute beggar.

 Finally identified as Jewish, Kaczerginski was sent to the Vilna Ghetto, where he married Barbara Kaufman and returned to writing in order to improve morale for the inmates.
 Works produced during this time included Friling ('Springtime'), about his wife's death in April 1943, Shtiler, shtiler ('Quiet, Quiet') and Yugnt himn ('Hymn of Youth').
 When representatives of the Einsatzstab Reichsleiter Rosenberg (ERR)—the Nazi organisation tasked with stealing or destroying Jewish cultural property—dictated that the Jewish literary archives in Vilna be categorised and burnt, Kaczerginski was one of the Ghetto residents forced to help them.
 Along with other labourers working on the project, including Zelig Kalmanovich and Abraham Sutzkever, he formed the Paper Brigade, which instead smuggled thousands of works past the Nazi guards and hid them in various caches in and around the Ghetto for retrieval after the war.

-Having joined the Fareynikte Partizaner Organizatsye ('United Partisans Organisation'), Kaczerginski fought in the failed Vilna Ghetto resistance and escaped with the survivors to the surrounding forests.
+Having joined the Fareynikte Partizaner Organizatsye ('United Partisans Organisation'), Kaczerginski fought in the Vilna Ghetto resistance and escaped with the survivors to the surrounding forests.
 Working along Sutzkever as the historian of the FPO's Vitnberg Brigade, he translated many Soviet fighting songs into Yiddish and during his service with a Soviet unit wrote the "uncharacteristically grisly-worded" Partizaner-Marsh ('Partisan's March'), Yid, du Partizaner ('The Jewish Partisan') and Varshe (Warsaw) to commemorate the Warsaw Ghetto Uprising.